addr2data/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

 -------------------------
 Use the following awscli command to collect the **'LogicalResourceId'** and **'PhysicalResourceId'** for all the components in the **Stack**

-``Notice the format of this portion of the query string **'{LogicalResourceId: LogicalResourceId,PhysicalResourceId: PhysicalResourceId}'**, it adds a header for each column.``
+``Notice the format of this portion of the query string '{LogicalResourceId: LogicalResourceId,PhysicalResourceId: PhysicalResourceId}', it adds a header for each column.``

 .. code-block::